Aftersol/Simplified-QOI-Codec/README.md

 # Simplified QOI Codec Library
-A one header file library for encoding and decoding QOI files in a stream.
+A one header file library for encoding and decoding QOI files.

 # Features
 - A much simpler and abstracted code